pgvector Setup for Airline RAG

 The important detail is that both methods can rank results differently because they measure different things.
 Another way to think about this:

-In text embeddings, we usually care more about direction than length (or magnitude), which is why cosine (or normalised vectors, which control for magnitude) is a common default.
+• In text articles/RAG/Embeddings, we usually care more about direction than length (or magnitude), which is why cosine (or normalised vectors, which control for magnitude) is a common default.

 For text, the most common way of determining distance is Cosine Similarity.
 This ignores length (magnitude) and focuses on similarity, so the two chunks mentioned above, which may not end up as K nearest neighbours using Euclidean (L2) distance, do end up as K nearest neighbours in this case.